s-andrews/beatbox/README.md

   --version       Print the program version and exit

-  --frametime     The duration of one frame
+  --frametime     The duration of one frame (default 1)

+  --smoothing     The number of frames to use for background smoothing subtraction (default 50)

   input_file      Either the location of a single nd2 format file or a folder
                   containing text of extracted pixel intensities with one